ejustroboticsclub/Minesweepers_A/README.md

 - Make the robot move
   - [x] In Progress
   - [x] Done
-- Assign a button for gripper
+- Assign buttons for gripper
   - [x] In Progress
-  - [ ] Done
+  - [X] Done
 - Mapping
   - IMU Calibration code
     - [x] In Progress